awsdocs/amazon-s3-userguide/doc_source/ShareObjectPreSignedURL.md

 If you are using Visual Studio, you can generate a presigned URL for an object without writing any code by using AWS Explorer for Visual Studio\.
 Anyone with this URL can download the object\.
 For more information, go to [Using Amazon S3 from AWS Explorer](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/using-s3.html)\.

+**Note**
+With AWS Explorer for Visual Studio, the maximum expiration time for a presigned URL is 7 days from the time of creation\.

 For instructions on how to install the AWS Explorer, see [Developing with Amazon S3 using the AWS SDKs, and explorers](UsingAWSSDK.md)\.

 ### Using the AWS SDKs<a name="ShareObjectPreSignedURLSDK"></a>

 The following examples generate a presigned URL that you can give to others so that they can retrieve an object\.

+**Note**
+With the AWS SDKs, the maximum expiration time for a presigned URL is 7 days from the time of creation\.

 ------
 #### [ Java ]